rithvikvibhu/GHLocalApi/README.md

 * This project is written in API Blueprint, which you can find here: https://apiblueprint.org/
 * This project makes use of [aglio](https://github.com/danielgtaylor/aglio), which is an API Blueprint renderer.
 Here are the [instructions](https://github.com/danielgtaylor/aglio#installation--usage) to getting aglio set up.
 * Travis-ci generates the static website with aglio.
+* `npm run dist` generates the static site in the 'dist' folder.